Gestalt therapy: Experimental freedom

 With all these experiments the Gestalt therapist is working with process rather than content, the how rather than the what.

-One of the latest experiments in this field is done by Norma Gogar, a dutch sociologist and organizational counselor, affiliated with the Deepak Chopra Center in California.
-This therapy form distinguishes itself by using contemporary elements that have worldwide universal acknowledgement and appreciation, emoji.
-The use of emoji have become part of our universal language, and are probably the most commonly used detailed symbols to express emotions and gain mutual understanding worldwide in communication.

 Noteworthy issues

 Self

 In field theory, self is a phenomenological concept, existing in comparison with other.
 Without the other there is no self, and how one experiences the other is inseparable from how one experiences oneself.
 The continuity of selfhood (functioning personality) is something that is achieved in relationship, rather than something inherently "inside" the person.
 This can have its advantages and disadvantages.
 At one end of the spectrum, someone may not have enough self-continuity to be able to make meaningful relationships, or to have a workable sense of who they are.
 In the middle, their personality is a loose set of ways of being that work for them, including commitments to relationships, work, culture and outlook, always open to change where they need to adapt to new circumstances or just want to try something new.
 At the other end, their personality is a rigid defensive denial of the new and spontaneous.
 They act in stereotyped ways, and either induce other people to act in particular and fixed ways towards them, or they redefine their actions to fit with fixed stereotypes.

 In Gestalt therapy, the process is not about the self of the client being helped or healed by the fixed self of the therapist; rather it is an exploration of the co-creation of self and other in the here-and-now of the therapy.
 There is no assumption that the client will act in all other circumstances as they do in the therapy situation.
 However, the areas that cause problems will be either the lack of self-definition leading to chaotic or psychotic behaviour, or the rigid self-definition in some area of functioning that denies spontaneity and makes dealing with particular situations impossible.
 Both of these conditions show up very clearly in the therapy, and can be worked with in the relationship with the therapist.

 The experience of the therapist is also very much part of the therapy.
 Since we co-create our self-other experiences, the way a therapist experiences being with a client is significant information about how the client experiences themselves.
 The proviso here is that a therapist is not operating from their own fixed responses.
 This is why Gestalt therapists are required to undertake significant therapy of their own during training.